Optimism01/Company-Sales-Analysis/README.md

 # Company-Sales-Analysis
 ## Project Overview
-The main objective of this project is to analyse the sales performance of a firm over a period of time.
+The main objective of this project is to analyse the sales performance of a firm over a period of time for a growth-driven decision to be made.
 I also aim to identify the sales trend ,the category of the product that sells most.
 I also want to analyse the rating from the firm’s customers to know the performance of the firm.
 This analysis was conducted from scratch using MS EXCEL.
 ## Data Source
-The data set I used for this analysis was gotten from Kaggle.
+The data set I used for this analysis was gotten from <a href= "www.kaggle.com"> Kaggle </a> .
 It contains a well detailed of sales record and some feedback from the customers from march 2024 till March 2025.
 ## Tools
 MS EXCEL : Data processing.
 MS EXCEL : Data visualization.